-It is not unusual for German securities to be used as proxies in these types of calculations.
-For example, the yields on German government debt instruments are considered by market participants as the 'gold standard' for the risk-free security denominated in Euros.
-Germany is the largest economy in Europe.
+3 It is not unusual for German securities to be used as proxies in these types of calculations.
+For example, the yields on German government debt instruments are considered by market participants as the 'gold standard' for the risk-free security denominated in Europe.

-The Cost of Capital Navigator's International Cost of Capital Module provides measures of relative country risk (updated quarterly since March 2014) for over 175 countries from the perspective of investors in over 50 countries based upon (i) the Country Yield Spread Model, (ii) the Relative Volatility Model and (iii) the Erb-Harvey-Viskanta Country Credit Rating (CCR) Model.
+4 The Cost of Capital Navigator's International Cost of Capital Module provides measures of relative country risk (updated quarterly since March 2014) for over 175 countries from the perspective of investors in over 50 countries based upon (i) the Country Yield Spread Model, (ii) the Relative Volatility Model and (iii) the Erb-Harvey-Viskanta Country Credit Rating (CCR) Model.
 Additional data includes equity risk premia (ERPs) for 16 countries, risk-free rates and industry betas for developed markets, long-term inflation expectations, and tax rates.
-To learn more and to subscribe, visit dpcostofcapital.com.
+To learn more and to subscribe, visit kroll.com/costofcapitalnavigator.